mpolacek/goo/cxx-in-gcc12.md

 long z = h<void>(0, 0); // error in GCC 12, OK in GCC 11
 ```

 GCC 12 substitutes the arguments in left-to-right order, and checks if a substituted type is erroneous before substituting into the rest of the arguments.
 Thus, for `g<void>(0, 0)` the compiler tries to substitute `void` into `g(T, typename A<T>::type)` and sees that the first substitution results in an invalid parameter type `void`, which is a SFINAE failure, so the first overload is discarded and the `g(...)` one is chosen instead.
-However, for `h<void>(0, 0)` we first substitute `void` into the `typename A<T>::type` parameter.
+However, for `h<void>(0, 0)` the compiler first substitutes `void` into the `typename A<T>::type` parameter.
 This will produce a hard error, since instantiating `A<void>` is not an immediate context.

 GCC 11 and earlier performed the substitution in right-to-left order, so the situation was reversed: `g<void>(0, 0)` resulted in a compile error whereas `h<void>(0, 0)` compiled fine.